-As of December 31, 2017, Cenovus held leasehold rights of 700,000 net acres in the Kaybob-Edson area, which is situated in west-central Alberta.
-Target development is in the Triassic and Lower Cretaceous formations where successful industry drilling has proven the resource potential of the offsetting Cenovus acreage.
+As of December 31, 2018, Cenovus held leasehold rights of approximately 728,000 net acres in the Kaybob-Edson area, which is situated in west-central Alberta.
+Target development is in the Triassic and Lower Cretaceous formations where successful industry drilling has proven the resource potential of those formations in lands offsetting Cenovus acreage.
 In the Kaybob-Edson area, natural gas processing is primarily controlled by midstream operators and other oil and gas companies.

 Cenovus has secured longer term contracts to manage both existing base and new-development volumes.
 Additionally, Cenovus operates natural gas processing facilities in the area, including the Peco and Wolf plants.
-Net production in Kaybob-Edson averaged 24,819 barrels of oil equivalent per day in 2017.
+Net production in Kaybob-Edson averaged 40,476 barrels of oil equivalent per day in 2018 (24,819 barrels of oil equivalent per day in 2017).